-To help you in selecting a backpacking pack with Top 3 for your next adventure, I wanted to spend some time looking at some common features of backpacks.
+To help you in selecting a backpacking pack with the Top 3 for your next adventure, I wanted to spend some time looking at some common features of backpacks.
 There are many options for hiking backpacks and it is tough to know which is best.
 So today I will focus on internal frame backpacks.
 These types of backpacks do a great job of distributing the weight across your back and are the most common for backpackers.
-In addition, to outlining some key features of internal frame packs we will show you our top 3 picks (affiliate linked) for internal frame packs.
+In addition, to outlining some key features of internal frame packs we will show you our top 3 picks (affiliate-linked) for internal frame packs.

 Selecting a Backpacking Pack for trip duration

 First, you will need to identify what type of trips you will be taking.
-Will most of your trips be weekend trips, will you be doing long-term hiking, or true expeditions.
+Will most of your trips be weekend trips, will you be doing long-term hiking or true expeditions?
 Each type of backpacking trip will require a different size pack.
 Internal frame backpacks come in three general size ranges which are identified by the volume of the pack.

 - The weekend hiking pack is 30-50L